ThomasOttosson/Newpub/README.md

 ## Media

 * All the images were taken from the website Pexels.
-Here is a url adress to
+Here is a url adress to their homepage: https://www.pexels.com/

 * All the icons used in the code was taken from font awsome.
+Here is a url adress to their homepage: https://fontawesome.com/